-Kyoto language is an extreme example, but it’s true we are required to read between the lines in communication, which, I could say, is difficult in other countries but possible in Japan, an almost mono-cultural country.
-The good point of this high-context communication here is we can convey detailed nuances more easily, which would also contribute to a technique transmission in the furniture making industry, I’m guessing.
+Kyoto language is an extreme example, but it’s true we are required to read between the lines in communication in any place in Japan.
+For example, “I’ll go if I can” means “I’ll never go.”
+“Let’s go for a drink sometime soon” is a way of saying goodbye.
+This kind of implication in Japanese language may be difficult for people in many other countries and cultures, but this is what we always do here in Japan, an almost mono-cultural country.
+Don’t take it nasty.
+I believe we do that mainly for courtesy.
+The good point of this high-context communication is we can convey detailed nuances more easily.
+That also contributes to a technique transmission in the furniture making industry, I’m guessing.

 2020/09/02 By Shungo Ijima